eldredgejohn/MSSE661-class-project/Week3/README.md

-This weeks update include folder organization, style updates and javascript addition.
+This weeks update include creating a web server
-I have also created the sekeleton for a login page.